top of page

 CEC/DEC EI/ECSE Candidate Performance Rubrics - This rubric is used by CEC/DEC EI/ECSE program reviewers to determine whether the content of the program’s assessments is sufficient to ensure that candidates meet each EI/ECSE standard.
 The content of all assessments cited as evidence for a standard must, taken as a whole, demonstrate that candidates have mastered the standard.
 Both in-service professional development and pre-service preparation programs can use these rubrics to assess candidates in ways that align with the EI/ECSE standards, whether or not they are pursuing CAEP accreditation.

 Crosswalk of Standards and AssessmentsThe matrix demonstrates a crosswalk between the EI/ECSE Standards and the CAEP national SPA program review structure of 6 – 8 key assessments.
-Each X in the matrix below represents a potential primary source of direct assessment evidence of candidate ability to meet the Standard component.
+Each X in the matrix represents a potential primary source of direct assessment evidence of candidate ability to meet the Standard component.

 Performance Indicators - This document provides concrete examples of learning activities that learners can engage in to gain the knowledge and skills represented by the EI/ECSE standards.
 Performance indicators may be used to develop courses and curriculum, plan learning activities and assessments, and determine activities for learners to observe or engage in during field experiences and ongoing professional development activities.